Kigoma Region

-Kigoma Region (Mkoa wa Kigoma in Swahili) is one of Tanzania's 31 administrative regions, with the city of Kigoma as the regional capital.
+Kigoma Region (Mkoa wa Kigoma) is one of Tanzania's 31 administrative regions, with the city of Kigoma as the regional capital.
 Kigoma Region borders Kagera Region, Geita Region, Katavi Region, Tabora Region, DRC and Burundi According to the 2012 national census, the region had a population of 2,127,930, which was higher than the pre-census projection of 1,971,332.
 For 2002–2012, the region's 2.4 percent average annual population growth rate was tied for the fourteenth highest in the country.
 It was also the sixteenth most densely populated region with 57 people per square kilometer.
 With a size of 45066 km2, the region is slightly smaller than Estonia (45227 km2).

 Geography

 Most of Kigoma Region showing the Malagarasi River.

 Kigoma Region resides in the northwestern corner of Tanzania, on the eastern shore of Lake Tanganyika.
 The region lies at about 5° south and 30° east of Greenwich and is bordered to the north by both Burundi and the Kagera Region.
 To the east, it is bordered by the Geita Region and Tabora Regions, to the south by the Katavi Region, and to the west by Lake Tanganyika, which forms a border with the Democratic Republic of the Congo.

 Uvinza Salt mined in Uvinza District.

 Nyerere's house marker in Kitongoni.